Distributed optimization over time-varying directed graphs: Perturbed Push-Sum Protocol

-We will be concerned here with demonstrating a convergence result and a convergence rate for the updates given in Eq.~(\ref{eq:newx}), or equivalently, in Eq.~\eqref{eq:pert}.
+We are concerned with demonstrating a convergence result and a convergence rate for the updates given in Eq.~(\ref{eq:newx}), or equivalently Eq.~\eqref{eq:pert}.
 Specifically, the bulk of this section is dedicated to proving the following lemma.

 \begin{lemma} Consider the sequences $\{z_i(t)\}$, $i=1,\ldots,n,$ generated by the method in Eq.~\eqref{eq:newx}.
-Assuming that the graph sequence $\{G(t)\}$ is uniformly strongly connected, the following statements hold: \begin{itemize} \item[(a)] There exists some $\delta > 0$ and $\lambda \in (0,1)$ such that for all $t\ge 1$ we have Moreover, we may choose $\delta, \lambda $ satisfying
+Assuming that the graph sequence $\{G(t)\}$ is uniformly strongly connected, the following statements hold: \begin{itemize} \item[(a)] For all $t\ge 1$ we have